higham/chop/readme.md

 -  'd', 'double', 'fp64'     - IEEE double precision,
 -  'c', 'custom',            - custom format.

-Subnormal numbers can be supposrted or not., and in the latter case they are flushed to zero.
+Subnormal numbers can be supported or not, and in the latter case they are flushed to zero.

 Several rounding modes are supported:
--     Round to nearest using round to even last bit to break ties
+- Round to nearest using round to even last bit to break ties (the default).
--     (the default).
 - Round towards plus infinity (round up).
 - Round towards minus infinity (round down).
 - Round towards zero.
 - Stochastic rounding - round to the next larger or next smaller floating-point number with probability proportional to the distance to those floating-point numbers.
 - Stochastic rounding - round to the next larger or next smaller floating-point number with equal probability.

 Demonstration function:
 - `demo-harmonic' computes the harmonic sum in several arithmetic